paulremo/NRPMHandbook/_sources/folderMeca/interactive_guide/rp_mechanical/07_structural_models_equations_mechanical.md

 $X_{2}$ is defined as the volume worn away and $X_{1}$ as the corresponding limiting value.
 Detailed variable definitions are given in Table 10‑12.
 It should be noted that the parameter $\alpha_{i}$ , defined as the average work of ball/cage interaction forces per bearing revolution, will typically be estimated from tests and is thus dependent on the wear rate $K_{H,i}$ .
 This is the reason why the wear rate cannot easily be taken out of the sum, as in Equation 10‑19 for the general adhesive wear model.

-**Table 4.12**: Assumed probabilistic models for the simplified solid lubricant wear model.
+**Table 4.12: Assumed probabilistic models for the simplified solid lubricant wear model.**

 | **List of variables** | **Unit** | **Distribution** | **CoV range** |
 |-------------------|---------------------------|----------|------------------|